 With the help of a Virginia first time DUI attorney, you can avoid jail time.

 First Time Misdemeanor Charges for DUI in Virginia: Your Options

 The legal team at the Law Offices of Michael Pignone will explore every possible strategy that could lead to achieving an acquittal or getting the charges dismissed or reduced.
 Keeping your driving record and criminal record clear of a DUI conviction is important to your future.

-You can discuss the circumstances of your arrest and get more detailed information from an experienced attorney by calling or using the online form to schedule an initial consultation.
+You can discuss the circumstances of your arrest and get more detailed information from an experienced Virginia first time DUI lawyer by calling or using the online form to schedule an initial consultation.